RetroDECK/ES-DE/THEMES-DEV.md

 * `zIndex` - type: FLOAT
     - z-index value for element.
 Elements will be rendered in order of zIndex value from low to high.
     - Default is `50`

+#### gameselector

+Selects games from the gamelists when navigating the `system` view.
+This makes it possible to display game media and game metadata directly from this view.
+It's possible to make separate gameselector configurations per game system, so that for instance a random game could be displayed for one system and the most recently played game could be displayed for another system.
+It's also possible to define multiple gameselector elements with different selection criterias per game system which makes it possible to for example set a random fan art background image and at the same time display a box cover image of the most recently played game.
+The gameselector logic can be used for the `image` and `text` elements.

+Supported views:
+* `system`

+Instances per view:
+* `unlimited`

+Properties:
+* `selection` - type: STRING
+    - This defines the game selection criteria.
+If set to `random`, the games are refreshed every time the view is navigated.
+For the other two values the refresh takes place on gamelist reload, i.e. when launching a game, adding a game as favorite, making changes via the metadata editor and so on.
+    - Valid values are `random`, `lastplayed` or `mostplayed`
+    - Default is `random`
+* `gameCount` - type: UNSIGNED_INTEGER
+    - How many games to select.
+This property is only intended for future use.
+    - Minimum value is `1` and maximum value is `30`
+    - Default is `1`

 #### helpsystem